Latest Steem (STEEM) News Update

 TLDR

-Steem’s roadmap focuses on community-driven initiatives with these key updates:
+Steem’s development focuses on community-driven initiatives with these near-term priorities:

 Deep Dive